-Passive Solar Energy: Use of the sun to help meet a building's energy needs by means of architectural design (such as arrangement of windows) and materials (such as floors that store heat, or other thermal mass).
+Passive Solar Energy: Use of the sun to help meet a building's energy needs by means of architectural design (such as the arrangement of windows) and materials (such as floors that store heat, or other thermal mass).

 Passive Solar System: A solar heating or cooling system that uses no external mechanical power to move the collected solar heat.

-Passive Treatment Walls: Technology in which a chemical reaction takes place when contaminated ground water comes in contact with a barrier such as limestone or a wall containing iron filings.
+Passive Treatment Walls: Technology in which a chemical reaction takes place when contaminated ground water comes in contact with a barrier such as a limestone or a wall containing iron filings.

-Pathogens: Microorganisms (e.g., bacteria, viruses, or parasites) that can cause disease in humans, animals and plants.
+Pathogens: Microorganisms (e.g., bacteria, viruses, or parasites) that can cause disease in humans, animals, and plants.

 Pathway: The physical course a chemical or pollutant takes from its source to the exposed organism.